exploring the history and natural world of Lindisfarne

 'Causeway Dreams' was a real challenge for me in some ways.
 I wanted to finish the album with a strong piece of music and somehow add in some material from previous tracks.

-I hit upon the idea of using vocal snippets from earlier pieces, using the concept of the water itself somehow holding echoes of past times and the call of of the natural world.
+I hit upon the idea of using vocal snippets from earlier pieces, using the concept of the water itself somehow holding echoes of past times and the call of the natural world.
 It was a convenient way to reprise some of the 'Foley' sounds from the rest of the album, a worthy goal for the last track of this project.

 As I've acquired more experience in creating instrumentals I've really got into using discrete sections, even in a relatively short piece of music.
 This was the approach taken with Causeway Dreams, leading to the headache of bringing together six different sections, each with their own character and instrumentation.
 In the end it was a bit of a devil to mix, but I feel it was worth the effort ;-)